Cleaning up Wildlife-Killing Plastic on Svalbard’s Remote Beaches

 Aktiv i Friluft has experience from similar projects, having contributed to the removal of 20 tons of rubbish from various beaches in Norway’s Isfjorden.
 In fact, they have briefly landed on the east and south side of Prins Karls Forland before, when 10 people cleared over 1.7 tons of marine litter over two days.
 Nevertheless, conducting a dedicated and sustained operation on Prins Karls Forland was a new and considerable challenge.

 In a place so remote and wild, it takes experience and local knowledge to safely conduct an operation like Project Forlandet.
-Moreover, it takes operational expertise to make the most of the very narrow time window during the which it is possible at all.
+Moreover, it takes operational expertise to make the most of the very narrow time window during which it is possible at all.

 Access to Prins Karls Forland is restricted during much of the summer, due to the breeding season.
 What’s more, the summer is short.
 With sub-zero temperatures quickly following and freezing the ground, litter collection activities have to stop.
 Knowing this, Aktiv i Friluft sought special permission from the government to start three days before the nesting season was officially over, to maximise their effectiveness.